1. To hit the beach

 The Icelandic immigrants who founded Gimli, Man., more than a century ago fell hook, line and, well, you know, for the area’s great fishing.
 And, while Gimli’s picturesque location on the western shore of Lake Winnipeg makes it an attractive destination for cottagers and vacationers looking to cool off from the summer heat, it still remains a favourite place for anglers.
 You don’t have to go far, either—the Gimli Pier is an ideal spot for those looking to hook a perch or walleye.

 8. To catch a summer festival

 As much about the music as they are about the chilled-out vibe (free of the traffic chaos of city festivals), cottage country music festivals are a Canadian summer tradition.
 The three-day Roots & Blues fest (Aug.
-17 to 20) near B.C.’s Shuswap Lake is heading into its 25th run, and this year’s lineup includes Ricky Skaggs and Kentucky Thunder.
+15 to 18, 2019) near B.C.’s Shuswap Lake is heading into its 27th run, and this year’s lineup includes Jim Cuddy Band and Birds of Chicago.
 And Riverfest Elora (Aug.
-18 to 20), an arts and music festival at Bissell Park in Elora (about two hours east of Toronto), includes a performance by DJ Jazzy Jeff.
+16 to 18, 2019), an arts and music festival at Bissell Park in Elora (about two hours east of Toronto), includes a performance by City and Colour.

 9. To pop a wheelie

 It’s often called the mountain biking capital of Canada, and for good reason: Rossland, B.C., (located in the West Kootenays) offers 52 biking trails that traverse more than 170 kilometres, many of which are accessible from Rossland’s quaint downtown.
 Though its famous Seven Summits Trail draws world-class bikers from all over, other routes, like Wagon Road, offer gentle, rolling paths that are friendly for beginners.